Religion in Australia: Hinduism

-Hindus numbered 684,000 in the 2021 census, making Hinduism the fourth largest religious or non-religious affiliation one of the fastest growing religions in Australia (12.0% per year since 2011).
+Hindus numbered 684,000 in the 2021 census, making Hinduism the fourth largest religious or non-religious affiliation.
+It is one of the fastest growing religions in Australia (12.0% per year since 2011).
 In the 19th century, Hindus first came to Australia to work on cotton and sugar plantations.
 Many who remained worked in small business, as camel drivers, merchants and hawkers, selling goods between small rural communities.
 Their population increased dramatically from the 1960s and 1970s and more than doubled between the 1996 and 2006 census to around 148,000 people.
 Most were migrants from countries such as Fiji, India, Sri Lanka, Malaysia, Singapore and South Africa.
 At present many Hindus are well-educated professionals in fields such as medicine, engineering, commerce and information technology.
 Among Australia's best-known Hindus is the singer Kamahl.
 There are around forty-three Hindu temples in Australia, the Sri Mandir Temple in Auburn, Sydney being the first established in 1977.